mnieber/dodo-commands/doc/tutorial/part_1_working_with_microservices.rst

   MAKE:
     cwd: ${/ROOT/project_dir}/writer

-Add a similar file for the reader:
+Then we add a similar file for the reader:

 .. code-block:: yaml